planetfederal/wps-gui/docs/source/index.rst

 Adding a process to the workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To add a process to a workflow, select it from the Process List and drag it onto the Canvas.
 The process block will be added in the location where it is dropped.
 Attached to it will be one or more input blocks, representing each of the inputs used to run the process.
-Also attached is a green :guilabel:`result` block, for the output of the process.
+Also attached is a green block, often called :guilabel:`result`, for the output of the process.
 The block is only used when chaining to another process.

 .. figure:: img/process.png